TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 119/Psalms 119.145.md

 ---

-QOPH.
-I have called with my whole heart; Answer me, O Jehovah: I will keep thy statutes.
+I have called with my whole heart.
+Answer me, Yahweh!
+I will keep your statutes.